Genesis Chapter 48

 32. Truly He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?
 4:25

-God who did not hold back His only son, yet sacrificed Him on the cross to free us from our sins, and the death penalty of sin according to Gods law. how can we conceive that He should not give us all things freely through Jesus Christ?
+God who did not hold back His only son, yet sacrificed Him on the cross to free us from our sins, and the death penalty of sin according to His own law. how can we conceive that He should not complete His work and give us all things freely through Jesus Christ?

 33. Who shall lay anything to the charge of God’s elect?
 It is God who justifies.
 11:5; 1 Thess.
 1:4

 Who can condemn us who believe?
 No one!
-It is God, and God alone who forgives us for our sins.
+It is God, and God alone who can condemn those who chose not to follow Him, and it is God Who forgives us for our sins.

 34. Who is he condemning?
 It is Christ who has died, but rather also who is raised, who is also at the right hand of God, who also intercedes for us.
 Heb.
 1:3; 7:25